friendly-traceback/docs/source/syntax_tracebacks_he.rst

     במקום המצוין.

        2| a = (1‚ 2)
-                ^

-    האם השתמשת בהעתק-הדבק?
-    Python מציין שהשתמשת בתו unicode '‚'
-    מה שאסור.
+               ^^

+    Python tells us that you have written an invalid number.
+    However, I think that the problem might be the following.

-    I suspect that you used a fancy unicode quotation mark whose name is SINGLE LOW-9 QUOTATION MARK instead of a normal single or double quote for a string.
+    I suspect that you used a fancy unicode quotation mark whose name is SINGLE LOW-9 QUOTATION MARK.

-    Or perhaps, you meant to write a comma.
+    Perhaps, you meant to write a comma.

-(223) Unmatched closing curly bracket
+(225) Unmatched closing curly bracket
 -------------------------------------

 .. code-block:: none

     Traceback (most recent call last):
-      File "TESTS:\trb_syntax_common.py", line 49, in create_tracebacks
+      File "TESTS:\trb_syntax_common.py", line 52, in create_tracebacks
         __import__(name)
       File "TESTS:\syntax\unmatched_closing_curly.py", line 6
         3, 4,}}